legal herstory pioneers

 -

-Searched attics and basements of courthouses collecting, preserving, and donating lost, forgotten and decaying documents and papers including census records, land records, biographies of state officials, etc.
+Searched attics and basements of courthouses collecting, preserving, and donating lost, forgotten, and decaying documents and papers including census records, land records, biographies of state officials, etc.

 Biography: Samford University, Alabama Women's Hall of Fame, Wikipedia